Content originally published on July 5, 2017 and last updated Dec. 12, 2023

-- Your child resists going to school, camp, or play dates without you there.
+- Your child resists going to school, camp or play dates without you there.

 If you notice any of these behaviors, talk with your pediatrician.
-“It’s important to sort out if there is a specific change, such as a bully that is causing problems, or if it’s anxiety that may be causing distress,” she adds.
+It’s important to determine if there is a specific change, such as a bully that is causing problems, or if it’s anxiety that may be causing distress.

-What causes it?
+What causes separation anxiety?

 What strategies help?

 - Help your child build up a tolerance to being away from you.
 For instance, go to a play date together and sit in another room.
 The next time, go to the play date and leave for a short period of time.
-Then leave for longer stretches until your child becomes comfortable even when you’re not there.
+Then leave for longer stretches until your child becomes comfortable, even when you’re not there.
 Try the same tactic at bedtime.

 - Instill confidence in your child.
-“Teach your child that this non-dangerous thing—even though it feels scary—is something they can conquer,” says Dr. Curtin.
-Let your child know she is strong and capable even without you.
-And do your best not to let any of your own worries about your child seep into her thoughts.
+Teach your child that this non-dangerous thing—even though it feels scary—is something they can conquer.
+Let your child know she is strong and capable, even without you.
+And do your best not to let any of your own worries about your child influence her thoughts.